 Because the company’s shareholder value is the discounted sum of 100 years of dividends, only a fraction of Sainsbury’s value today comes from dividends paid in the next 10 years.
 Most of its shareholder value comes from dividends that are expected to be paid more than 10 years in the future, as is the case for most mature companies.

-This is the true meaning of shareholder value; a multi-decade stream of dividends which directors should be attempting to maximise, without taking unnecessary risk.
+This is the true meaning of shareholder value; a multi-decade stream of dividends that directors should be attempting to maximise, without taking unnecessary risks.

 True shareholder value maximisation should be much more about working to improve and expand the business for the next 10 years and the 10 years after that, rather than hitting short-term profit expectations.